-The dataset used for this analysis is an early on from Belle II, and corresponds to an integrated luminosity of only 8 fb-1.
-The search strategy is a 2D fit to the recoil mass, which would correspond to m(h'), vs. the dimuon invariant mass $m(\mu\mu)$ , which would correspond to m(A').
+The search strategy is a 2D fit to the recoil mass (which would correspond to m(h')) vs the dimuon invariant mass $m(\mu\mu)$ (which would correspond to m(A')).

-In Fig. 5 90% CL UL on $\epsilon^2 \alpha_D$ (where $\epsilon$ is the kinetic mixing parameter between SM photons and A', and $\alpha_D$ is the coupling of A' to h') as function of m(A') and m(h').
-Next iterations of this analysis will benefit from much data and improved triggers.
-These are the first limits for these mass ranges.
+In Fig. 5 90% CL UL on $\epsilon^2 \alpha_D$ (where ε is the kinetic mix between SM photons and A', and α_D is the coupling of A' to h') as function of m(A') and m(h').
+Next iterations of this analysis will benefit from much more data and improved triggers.
+These are the first limits for these masses ranges.